Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Introduction

 \section{Introduction}

 We want a team of agents to navigate through an obstacle-rich environment to reach goals while maintaining constant team communication: a spanning tree created from range-limited or line-of-sight communication between pairs of agents.
-This problem is relevant to scenarios such as supply delivery during disasters or monitoring hostile environments, where the risk of losing agents is significant.
-To mitigate this risk, agents must ensure that the team is in constant communication throughout their movement.
+This problem is relevant to scenarios such as supply delivery during disasters or monitoring hostile environments , where maintaining constant communication can be a means of ensuring resiliency, allowing the team to immediately plan anew if the mission or environment were to change.
+There is thus a need for algorithmic solutions to this problem, which can quickly and effectively plan trajectories for an entire team to reach its target destinations while constrained to maintain team communication.
 Maintaining the spanning tree while the agents head in different directions with varied lengths of actions makes pathfinding challenging in continuous time and space, even for holonomic agents.
-The challenge is compounded by agents having varying neighboring configurations between start and goal positions which prevents them to consistently follow a single leader.
+The challenge is compounded by agents having varying neighboring configurations between start and goal positions which limits the efficacy of selecting a single \emph{leader agent} that other agents can follow.
 Furthermore, agents must navigate through narrow passages and non-convex spaces without collisions to reach the goal configurations.
-We refer this problem as \gls{MAT3C}.
+Collectively, we refer this problem domain as \gls{MAT3C}.

 The problem can theoretically be solved using composite state approaches~\cite{wagner2015subdimensional,standley2010finding}, in which planning selects between team actions, each simultaneously specifying an action for all agents at once.
 However, this approach quickly suffers from the curse of dimensionality, as the difficulty of planning increases exponentially with the number of agents, making planning intractable for even relatively small problems.